Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{Building an agent experience workflow}} \tool's \textsc{Workflow} tab is a graphical editor a common no-code interface (\textbf{C1})~\cite{ko2011state, esposito2023end} that allows users to define agent interactions and behaviors as nodes and edges in a directed graph (\autoref{fig:prototyping-interface-workflow}).
-Nodes represent the full set of actions that the agent may take involving the task, environment, or user interactions (\textbf{C4}).
+\tool's \textsc{Workflow} tab is a graphical editor, a common no-code interface (\textbf{C1})~\cite{ko2011state, esposito2023end} that allows developers of agent prototypes to define agent interactions and behaviors as nodes and edges in a directed graph (\autoref{fig:prototyping-interface-workflow}).
+Nodes represent the full set of actions that the agent may take involving the task, environment, or user interactions (\textbf{C2}, \textbf{C4}).
 Edges represent conditions defining when the actions should be taken (\textbf{C2}).

 \scenario{Mei starts her workflow with \texttt{Interact}, \texttt{Plan}, \texttt{UI Actions}, and \texttt{Confirm} nodes and connects them together.
 To make the agent ask for confirmation before high-risk actions, she highlights the edge between \texttt{UI Actions} and \texttt{Confirmation} nodes and updates its label in the \textsc{Inspector} with the ``Risk'' option. }